wurmlab/SBC361-programming-in-R/2021/practical0/index.md

 ```
 into the console and hitting return.
 This assigns the number `5` to the symbol `x`.
 You can run operations on variables (e.g. `3*x^2`), create new variables from existing variables (e.g. `y <- 3*x^2`), and reassign existing variables to a new value (e.g.` x <- 3*x^2`).

 The `=` symbol can also be used for assignment instead of `<-`, but this is frowned upon by most R users (it makes your code less readable).
 Thus please try to use `<-` .
-When in doubt about how to write something, check [Hadley Wickham style guide](http://adv-r.had.co.nz/Style.html); it provides standard guidelines which most R users follow.
+When in doubt about how to write something, check the [tidyverse style guide](https://adv-r.hadley.nz/index.html); it provides standard guidelines which most R users do or should follow.

 You can name variables almost anything you want.
-Try using descriptive names (avoiding  x and y), but don’t make them too long!
+Try using descriptive names (avoiding  x and y), and using "_" to separate words.
 As a rule of thumb, remember to make your code easily understandable for other people, including your future self.

 Finally some variable names are not allowed.
 Typing `?make.names` in the console brings up a help file describing the important variable name restrictions.